 Over the past five years, ISDA has developed a highly advanced in-house analytics function within its risk and capital division.
-Leveraging these quantitative resources through Without some form of benchmarking, there is definitely a higher operational risk of divergence from industry standards.
+Leveraging these quantitative resources through CRIF and Perun has enabled ISDA to develop a unique and

+66 Without some form of benchmarking, there is definitely a higher operational risk of divergence from industry standards.
 If a firm were to take a specific interpretation of the rules, it would face significant challenges to identify any deviation from industry consensus and to understand the impact without benchmarking.
-It is quite clear that implementation needs to be thoroughly tested before the deadline, and using the framework that ISDA has developed and maintained centrally is the most efficient way of doing this?
+It is quite clear that implementation needs to be thoroughly tested before the deadline, and using the framework that ISDA has developed and maintained centrally is the most efficient way of doing this 99 valuable offering to support the effective implementation of the final Basel III reforms across the industry.